+DESCRIPTION:

-DESCRIPTION: PROVIDE ASSITANCE TO THE ADMINISTRATION IN NATIONAL SEARCH EFFORTS FOR THE SELECTION OF SENIOR POSITION IN THE SMARTSTATE PROGRAM
+PROVIDE ASSITANCE TO THE ADMINISTRATION IN NATIONAL SEARCH EFFORTS FOR THE SELECTION OF SENIOR POSITIONS IN THE SMARTSTATE PROGRAM

-USING GOVERNMENT AGENCY: UNIVERSITY OF SOUTH CAROLINA

-The Term "Offer" Means Your "Bid" or "Proposal".
-SUBMIT OFFER BY: (Opening Date/Time): 4/19/2012 at 11:00 AM See "Deadline for Submission of Offer" provision QUESTIONS MUST BE RECEIVED BY: 4/5/2012 12:00 NOON See "Questions From Offerors" provision NUMBER OF COPIES TO BE SUBMITTED: One (1) Original and Three (3) Hardcopies Plus (1) Electronic Copy (Original Hardcopy Shall Prevail)

-Offers must be submitted in a sealed package.
-Solicitation Number & Opening Date must appear on package exterior.

-SUBMIT YOUR SEALED OFFER TO EITHER OF THE FOLLOWING ADDRESSES:

-MAILING ADDRESS: PHYSICAL ADDRESS:

-University of South Carolina - Purchasing Dept. 1600 Hampton St., Suite 606 Columbia, SC 29208 University of South Carolina - Purchasing Dept. 1600 Hampton St., Suite 606 Columbia, SC 29208

-See "Submitting Your Offer" provision

-CONFERENCE TYPE: N/A DATE & TIME: LOCATION:

-As appropriate, see "Conferences-Pre-Bid/Proposal" & "Site Visit" provisions

-AWARD &Award will be posted at the Physical Address stated above on 5/14//2012.
-The award, this solicitation, and any amendments will be posted at the following web address: http://purchasing.sc.edu

-You must submit a signed copy of this form with Your Offer.
+USING GOVERNMENT AGENCY: UNIVERSITY OF SOUTH CAROLINA The Term "Offer" Means Your "Bid" or "Proposal".
+SUBMIT OFFER BY: (Opening Date/Time): 8/1/2011 1 at 11:0 00 AM See "Deadline for Submission of Offer" provision QUESTIONS MUST BE RECEIVED BY: 7/25/20)11 12 :00 PM See "Questions From Offerors" provision NUMBER OF COPIES TO BE SUBMITTED: One (1) Original and Three (3) Hardcopies Plus (1) Electronic Copy (Original Hardcopy Shall Prevail) Offers must be submitted in a sealed package.
+Solicitat tion Nun nber & Opening I Date must appear on package exterior.
+SUBMIT YOUR SEALED OFFER TO EITHER OF THE FOLLOWING ADDRESSES: MAILING ADDRESS: P PHYSICAL ADDRESS: University of South Carolina - Purchasing Dept. 1600 Hampton St., Suite 606 Columbia, SC 29208 16 University of South Carolina - Purchasing Dept. 1600 Hampton St., Suite 606 Columbia, SC 29208 See "Submitting Your Offer" provision LOCATION CONFERENCE TYPE: N/A DATE & TIME: As appropriate, see "Conferences-Pre-Bid/Proposal" & "Site Visit" provisions AWARD & Award will be posted at the Physical Address stated above on 8/12//2011.
+The award, this solicitation, and any amendments will be posted at the following web address: http://purchasing.sc.edu You must submit a signed copy of this form with Your Offer.
 By submitting a bid or proposal, You agree to be bound by the terms of the Solicitation.
 You agree to hold Your Offer open for a minimum of thirty (30) calendar days after the Opening Date.
-NAME OF OFFEROR OFFEROR'S TYPE OF ENTITY: (Check one) Sole Proprietorship AUTHORIZED SIGNATURE Partnership Corporate entity (not tax-exempt) (Person signing must be authorized to submit binding offer to enter contract on behalf of Offeror named above.)
-Tax -exempt corporate entity TITLE (Business title of person signing above) Government entity (federal, state, or local) Other PRINTED NAME (Printed name of person signing above) DATE SIGNED (See "Signing Your Offer" provision.)
+NAME OF OFFEROR (Full legal name of business submitting the offer) OFFEROR'S TYPE OF ENTITY: (Check one) Sole Proprietorship AUTHORIZED SIGNATURE Partnership Corporate entity (not tax-exempt) (Person signing must be authorized to submit binding offer to enter contract on behavior eror named above.)
+Tax -exempt corporate entity TITLE (Business title of person signing above) Government entity (federal, state, or local Other PRINTED NAME (Printed name of person signing above) DA TE SIGNED (See "Signing Your Offer" provision.)

 Instructions regarding Offeror's name: Any award issued will be issued to, and the contract will be formed with, the entity identified as the offeror above.
 An offer may be submitted by only one legal entity.
 The entity named as the offeror must be a single and distinct legal entity.
-Do not use the name of a branch office or a division of a larger entity if the branch or division is not a separate legal entity, i.e. , a separate corporation, partnership, sole proprietorship, etc. STATE OF INCORPORATIO N (If offeror is a corpora ation, identify the state of Incorporation.)
-TAXPAYER IDENTIFICATIO ON NO. (See "Taxpayer Identification Number" provision)
+Do not use the name of a branch office or a division of a larger entity if the branch or division is not a separate legal entity, i.e., a separate corporation, partnership, sole proprietorship, etc.